rosal3svictor/JavaScript/README.md

                               "29".toString() = "29"
 ```

 <i>Note: If we use this method we have to make sure that the variable does not contain either `null` or `undefined`.
-Otherwhise we will get an TypeError: Cannot read property 'toString' of null</i>
+Otherwhise we will get an TypeError: Cannot read property 'toString' of null</i></br></br>

-or concatenating it with the empty string
+or concatenate it with the empty string

 ```JavaScript
                                   29 + '' = '29'